psfoley/openfl/docs/running_the_federation.docker.rst

 The name of the docker image to be used for the demo can be set as first argument when calling the script.
 By default, the bash script will rely on the docker image name used to build it with the previous command (*e.g.* fledge/docker).

 The path where the 2 local directories will be created can be passed as second argument.
-If empty, it will defautl to :code:`/home/$USERNAME`.
+If empty, it will default to :code:`/home/$USERNAME`.

 .. code-block:: console
    $ bash docker_keras_demo.sh